Enforcement (or Defending Enforcement) of Family Court Orders (June 2008)

 Raising Defenses/Filing Returns

-There is no specific procedural rule referencing a “return” to a rule.
-However, in my experience, the court has sometimes denied a defending party’s right to claim fees when no return seeking fees has been filed.
-There are also numerous affirmative defenses that can be raised in a rule.
+A “return” to a rule to show cause must be filed if the defending party is seeking fees or costs.
+Further there are numerous affirmative defenses that can be raised in a rule.
 However, affirmative defenses must be plead to be raised.
-See Rule 8(c), SCRCP.
+See Rule 14(f), SCFCR.
 I have successfully prevented testimony on affirmative defenses to a rule when the defending party failed to file a return.
-If seeking fees in defense of a rule or seeking to raise an affirmative defense, one should file a return.[9]
-The most common affirmative defenses to rules are lack of notice (described above), lack of willfulness[10], lack of due process, unclean hands, laches and equitable estoppel.
+If seeking fees in defense of a rule or seeking to raise an affirmative defense, one should file a return.
+The most common affirmative defenses to rules are lack of notice (described above), lack of willfulness, lack of due process, unclean hands, laches and equitable estoppel.

 The lack of due process defense has two distinct aspects.
 The first aspect is insufficient time to prepare.
-There is no requirement that a rule be served a set time prior to proceeding with the hearing.
-However, notice that provides a party insufficient time to prepare is a denial of due process.
+While rules normally need to be served ten days prior to that hearing, ten days may not give the defending party sufficient time to prepare, especially when that party needs discovery to obtain evidence to support his or her defense.
+Notice that provides a party insufficient time to prepare is a denial of due process.
 In State v.
 King, 306 S.C.
 335, 412 S.E.2d 375 (1991), the Supreme Court reversed a finding of contempt where the party had only one hour notice.
 How much notice is required depends upon the circumstances.
 Often records will need to be obtained to defend a rule and time will be needed to obtain (and perhaps subpoena) these records.
 If the Defendant can show good reason to be provided more time to prepare the defense, a due process defense should probably be raised.

 Due process should also be raised when the verified complaint or affidavit is insufficient to put the Defendant on notice of what he is required to defend.
 A rule that simply alleges the Defendant did not pay his share of some unreimbursed medical bills (without noting the bills for which the Plaintiff seeks reimbursement) or alleges that the Defendant disparaged the Plaintiff to the children (without noting when or how) fails to provide the Defendant sufficient notice of what he is required to defend.